Infusing model predictive control into meta-reinforcement learning for mobile robots in dynamic environments: Abstract

 \section{Abstract}

-The successful operation of mobile robots requires them to rapidly adapt to environmental changes.
-Toward developing an adaptive decision-making tool for mobile robots, we propose combining meta-reinforcement learning (meta-RL) with model predictive control (MPC).
-The key idea of our method is to switch between a meta-learned policy and an MPC controller in an event-triggered fashion.
-Our method uses an off-policy meta-RL algorithm as a baseline to train a policy using transition samples generated by MPC.
-The MPC module of our algorithm is carefully designed to infer the movements of obstacles via Gaussian process regression (GPR) and to avoid collisions via conditional value-at-risk (CVaR) constraints.
-Due to its design, our method benefits from the two complementary tools.
-First, high-performance action samples generated by the MPC controller enhance the learning performance and stability of the meta-RL algorithm.
-Second, through the use of the meta-learned policy, the MPC controller is infrequently activated, thereby significantly reducing computation time.
-The results of our simulations on a restaurant service robot show that our algorithm outperforms both of the baseline methods.
+The successful operation of mobile robots requires them to adapt rapidly to environmental changes.
+To develop an adaptive decision-making tool for mobile robots, we propose a novel algorithm that combines meta-reinforcement learning (meta-RL) with model predictive control (MPC).
+Our method employs an off-policy meta-RL algorithm as a baseline to train a policy using transition samples generated by MPC when the robot detects certain events that can be effectively handled by MPC, with its explicit use of robot dynamics.
+The key idea of our method is to switch between the meta-learned policy and the MPC controller in a randomized and event-triggered fashion to make up for suboptimal MPC actions caused by the limited prediction horizon.
+During meta-testing, the MPC module is deactivated to significantly reduce computation time in motion control.
+We further propose an online adaptation scheme that enables the robot to infer and adapt to a new task within a single trajectory.
+The performance of our method has been demonstrated through simulations using a nonlinear car-like vehicle model with $(i)$ synthetic movements of obstacles, and $(ii)$ real-world pedestrian motion data.
+The simulation results indicate that our method outperforms other algorithms in terms of learning efficiency and navigation quality.